Ranked & tested

 4. DinoFire Wireless Presenter — best budget#

-For the CPA who presents twice a year at a firm event and doesn't want to spend $40 on a device that lives in a drawer: the DinoFire Presenter at $20 plug-and-plays via a 2.4GHz USB receiver with no software.
+For the CPA who presents twice a year at a firm event and doesn't want to spend up on a device that lives in a drawer: the DinoFire Presenter plug-and-plays via a 2.4GHz USB receiver with no software.
 Red laser, 100-foot range, AAA battery that lasts 12+ months at occasional-use pace.
 The build quality reflects the price — it's functional plastic, not a premium device.
 For presentations in a normal-sized conference room a few times a year, it does the job without requiring any deliberation.

 What we left off#

-The Kensington Wireless Presenter (non-Expert, red laser) is fine but the green laser Expert model is only $20 more and a meaningful visibility upgrade.
+The Kensington Wireless Presenter (non-Expert, red laser) is fine but the green laser Expert model is only a little more and a meaningful visibility upgrade.
 Logitech R400 is an older model still sold — replaced by the R500 in every meaningful way.
 The Satechi Bluetooth Presenter has connectivity quirks with macOS that reviewers flag consistently; we excluded it.
 Apple's own Keynote remote (via iPhone) is an option for macOS-only presentations but requires a configured Bluetooth connection and the iPhone to be in hand — not ideal for a roaming seminar presenter.

 Pairing with your presentation setup#